 20+ Overnight Backpacking Trails in the Okanagan

 An overnight backpacking trip in the Okanagan is one of the best ways to experience the natural beauty the valley has to offer.
-With its breathtaking landscapes, sky-blue lakes, and impressive mountains, the Okanagan is full of unique backpacking opportunities.
+With its beautiful landscapes, sky-blue lakes, and impressive mountains, the Okanagan is full of backpacking trips.

 You’ll find 20+ backpacking trails in this guide ranging from complete beginner to advanced.
-Are you ready to find your next adventure?
-Let’s dive in!
+From Kelowna to Osoyoos to Revelstoke, backpacking in the Okanagan is always a great experience that’ll leave you with lifelong memories.

 This isn’t a comprehensive list of backpacking trails in the Okanagan, but it does cover the most popular (and a few not so popular) trails.